-(c) Conduct risk
+(d) Conduct risk

-Conduct risks are risks that arise from the approach taken to customer relationships throughout the business model and is defined as the risk that Prudential's behaviours and decision making are inappropriate, leading to unfair or poor outcomes for customers.
+Conduct risk is the risk that arises from the approach taken to customer relationships throughout the business model and is the risk that the Group's behaviours and decision making are inappropriate, leading to unfair or poor outcomes for customers.

 Customer needs are central to all decisions the Fund makes regarding the provision of financial services.
-In so doing, the Fund aims to uphold its reputation, for acting responsibly and with integrity in supporting customers whilst respecting the laws and regulations, as well as meeting internationally accepted standards of responsible business conduct.
+The Fund aims to uphold its reputation, for acting responsibly and with integrity in supporting customers whilst respecting the laws and regulations, as well as meeting internationally accepted standards of responsible business conduct.

-(d) Operational risk
+(e) Operational risk

 Operational risk is the risk of loss (or unintended gain/profit) arising from inadequate or failed internal processes, personnel and systems, or from external events.
 This includes employee error, system failures, fraud or some other event which disrupts business processes.

-The Fund's primary exposure to operational risk arises from business processes, people capabilities, operation of systems and financial reporting activity.
-Additional exposure is anticipated as the Fund enacts its strategic transformation ambitions.
+The Fund's primary exposure to operational risk arises from business processes (e.g. customer administration), people capabilities, operation of systems and financial reporting activity.
+Additional exposure is anticipated as Prudential UK enacts its strategic merger and transformation ambitions and demerges from Prudential Plc.